mathieueveillard/redux-generic/README.md

 Dumb, hence generic, action creators and reducers.
 You provide them with a payload, they update the state accordingly without additional thoughts.
 This makes sense assuming that the business intelligence is implemented in middlewares, e.g. thunks.

-`redux-generic` provides you with utilities for updating two kind of (sub)states: states made of one single property or states made of a collection of objects, or more specifically a set of objects indexed by an identifier.
+`redux-generic` provides you with utilities for updating three kinds of states: states made of one single value, states made of one single object and states made of a collection of objects (more specifically a set of objects indexed by an identifier).

 ## Installation